 While no link was established between the NSU's killings and the Duesseldorf bombing, they spurred investigators to take the extremist threat more seriously.

-A breakthrough only came in June 2014 when a prison inmate told police that Spies -- who was briefly in jail over an unrelated offence -- had "bragged" about masterminding the attack, using an anti-immigrant racial slur.
+A breakthrough only came in June 2014 when a prison inmate told police that Ralf S. -- who was briefly in jail over an unrelated offence -- had "bragged" about masterminding the attack, using an anti-immigrant racial slur.

-His defence attorney, Olaf Heuvens, has sought to raise doubts about the damning testimony against Spies.
+His defence attorney, Olaf Heuvens, has sought to raise doubts about the damning testimony against him.

 "Why should my client tell an inmate he barely knew something like that?"
-Heuvens told DPA.
+Heuvens told German news agency DPA.

 However an ex-girlfriend of the defendant has told investigators that she saw in his kitchen the homemade pipe bomb, constructed using the explosives from up to six military-issue hand grenades.

-Police resumed the investigation once again and last February, after Spies's release from prison, swooped on his home in a Duesseldorf suburb and took him into custody.
-He was charged in December.
+Police resumed the investigation once again and last February, after Ralf S.'s release from prison, swooped on his home in a Duesseldorf suburb and took him into custody.

-Spies faces life imprisonment, although convicts in Germany are usually released after 15 years.
+Ralf S., who denies the charges, faces life imprisonment if convicted under German law, although convicts are usually released after 15 years.